pbatey/flask-api-example/README.md

 * `app` - the application source
 * `app/__main__.py` - the main entry point for development
 * `app/__init__.py` - the Flask applicaiton instance
-* `app/util/auth_decorators.py` - decorator to ensure request have a valid authentication header
 * `app/api/__init__.py` - defines init_app to register api and swagger ui
 * `app/api/swagger.py` - swagger configuration
 * `app/api/v1/*.py` - individual sets of api endpoints (flask blueprints)
-* `app/api/apispec.yaml` - [OpenAPI](https://www.openapis.org/) specification with shared definitions and
+* `app/api/apispec.yaml` - [OpenAPI](https://www.openapis.org/) specification with shared definitions.

+**Note:** these files are related to authentication/authorization and are not yet working:

+* `app/api/decorators.py` - used to decorate routes that require auth
+* `app/api/keypair.py` - used to sign and verify JWT tokens
+* `app/api/auth_token.py` - used to exchange a login code for a JWT token

 The main entrypoint is `app/__index__.py`.
 It initializes the flask app, applies the api blueprints, and the _flasgger_ configuration.

+### Extending the api

 Each of the `*.py` files under `app/api/v1` creates a Flask blueprint named app.
 This way you can add calls easily.
 Each endpoint has a python docstring (a triple-quoted-string) that contains a partial OpenAPI spec used by Flasgger for the API UI.